Oil pipeline opponent uses 'necessity defense' _ What is it? | New Country 923

 Legal experts agree the necessity defense is a long shot.

-To succeed, people generally have to persuade the judge or jury they had no legal alternative to breaking the law.
+To succeed, the defendant generally has to persuade the judge or jury that they had no legal alternative to breaking the law.
 They also must prove they were trying to prevent some imminent harm, and there must be a direct connection between their breaking the law and preventing the harm.
 Finally, they must prove that breaking the law is less harmful than what would have happened.

 HAS IT SUCCEEDED IN ENVIRONMENTAL CASES?